Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Make sure to change these values to match your device's identity.
 Use `"isobus.net" <https://www.isobus.net/isobus/>`_ as a resource if you need to figure out all these values.\

-As a note, some functions have been pre-defined for convenience, as you can see by the use of `isobus::NAME::Function::SteeringControl` here, but you can use value defined in the standard.
+As a note, some functions have been pre-defined for convenience, as you can see by the use of :code:`isobus::NAME::Function::SteeringControl` here, but you can use value defined in the standard.

 Making an Internal Control Function
 ------------------------------------